bsanghi/CarND-Unscented-Kalman-Filter-Project/README.md

 ![alt text][image1]

 We improved upon the Extended Kalman Filter by using a non-linear model which is better prepared to deal with complex movement patterns.
-This means the RMSE is going to be lower and our predictions more accurate. please compare RMSEs for the extended kalman fitter
+This means the RMSE is going to be lower and our predictions more accurate. please compare the above RMSEs with the following RMSE for the extended kalman fitter

 ![alt text][image2]

-Using the unscented filter required to tune two parameters, the process noises standard deviations of linear and angular acceleration. we calculated NIS(Normalized Innovation Squared) values and compared them with the 95% confidence of the corresponding Chi Square distribution.
-This is the result for the final tuned version of my project:
+Using the unscented filter required to tune two parameters, the process noises standard deviations of linear and angular acceleration.
+The hardcoded variance of the random linear and yaw rate accelerations applied during the predict step.
+The chosen values should be physically reasonable.
+A good way to check if the noise values are physically reasonable is to use the "normalized information squared" or NIS statistic.
+If much more than 5% of the NIS values computed from measurements exceed the threshold, it means that our measurements are actually being drawn from a distribution with a greater variance than we assumed.
+In other words, we have underestimated the process noise, and should increase it.

 ![alt text][image3]